NikhilaRao1/medical-imaging-book/index.md

 ## 🎯 Purpose of This Textbook

-This project is part of an ongoing effort to develop an open, modular medical imaging textbook that can be refined collaboratively.
+This project is part of an ongoing effort to develop an open, modular medical imaging textbook.

 The current chapters serve as foundational material and will be expanded and polished over time.